bparanj/crystal/electronics/book/circuits.md

 ## Five Component Circuits

-Yes, with five components, circuits can achieve more refined and specific functions.
+with five components, circuits can achieve more refined and specific functions.
 Here are a few examples of useful five-component circuits:

 ### 1. 555 Timer in Astable Mode
    - Components: 555 Timer IC, Two Resistors (R1, R2), and Two Capacitors (C1, C2)